jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 _NOTE:_

 * _If exec is called multiple times, the invocation for `app1` might use `app-oneA` and `app-oneB` node due to cluster loadbalancing._
-* _If you use a version from JBoss Enterprise Platform 6.1 or JBoss AS7.2, a new feature will deny the invocation of unsecured methods of `appOne`/`appTwo` since security is enabled but the method does not include @Roles.
+* _If you use a version from JBoss Enterprise Platform 6.1, a new feature will deny the invocation of unsecured methods of `appOne`/`appTwo` since security is enabled but the method does not include @Roles.
 You need to set 'default-missing-method-permissions-deny-access = false' for the `ejb3` subsystem within the domain profile "ha" and "default" to allow the method invocation.
 See the install-domain.cli script._
 * _For JBoss Enterprise Application Platform 6.0 and AS 7.1.x, the scoped-client-context is not implemented.
 Therefore you will not see a difference between step 3 and step 4, the properties of the InitialContext will be ignored._
 * _For JBoss Enterprise Application Platform 6.0 and AS 7.1.x, the client library must not be changed for this test.
 But if additional tests are added or a newer server version is used, you might update the property `<jboss.client.bom.version>7.1.1.Final</jboss.client.bom.version>` in the root `pom.xml` to an appropriate version._